Insights > Article > Posted: 2025-Mar-20, Updated: 2025-Feb-26

 In this story, we’ll examine the pros and cons of storm doors and explore why upgrading to a modern, energy-efficient entry door may be a smarter investment.

-Storm doors are secondary doors installed outside your primary entry door.
-They provide an extra layer of protection from the elements, offer seasonal ventilation, and can enhance curb appeal.
-Most storm doors feature glass panels that can be swapped for screens in warmer months.
+A Storm door is a secondary door installed outside a primary entry door.
+They provide an extra layer of protection from the elements, and most storm doors feature hung-style glass panels and screens, or glass panels that can be swapped for screens in warmer months.
+While storm doors can help insulate an ageing entry door, they don’t solve underlying issues such as drafts, poor seals, or structural wear.

 Windows: 25-30%

-(Typical R-value: R-3 to R-5 for double-pane, R-6 to R-10 for high-performance models)
+R-value: R-3 to R-5 for double-pane, R-6 to R-10 for high-performance products

 Walls: 20-25%

-(Typical R-value: R-13 to R-21, depending on insulation type)
+R-value: R-13 to R-21, depending on insulation type

-Roof/Ceiling: 20-25%
+Roof/ceiling: 20-25%

-(Typical R-value: R-30 to R-60, with attic insulation being crucial)
+R-value: R-30 to R-60, with attic insulation being crucial

-Floors and Basement: 15-20%
+Floors and basement: 15-20%

-Exterior Doors (including entrance doors): 10%
+Exterior doors (including entrance doors): 10%

 Pros